yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 ### If a then  \\(f(x)= 0\\)

-This is nothing but a double-sided inequality in the implication, hence
+This is nothing but  two inequalities in the implication, hence

 $$
 \begin{align}